30 June 2010

 18. do not stop writing letters to your french penpal.

-19. your hunch about vintage clothing was right on. stock up now before thrift stores everywhere are sucked dry by the masses.
+19. stock up on vintage clothing before thrift stores everywhere are sucked dry by the masses.

-20. make grandma corrona teach you how to make her bread. she will tell you it's nothing, that it's just ordinary bread but you will eventually come to realize that it is, in fact, the best bread in the world.
+20. make grandma corrona teach you how to make her bread. she will tell you it's nothing, that it's just ordinary bread but you will come to realize that it's not. you will come to realize that it is, in fact, the best bread in the world.

-21. take bigger risks. because I promise, you really will regret it if you don't.
+21. take bigger, scarier risks. because I promise, you will regret it if you don't. you really, really will.

 22. the boys, they are not worth it.